YifanShenSZ/SurfGenTorch/README.md

 ## Network structure
 The networks utilized here are simple feedforward neural networks, with CNPI group symmetry taken into account:
+* The inputs of a network must belong to a same irreducible
-* To maintain symmetry, only odd activation is allowed (except for the totally symmetric irreducible)
+* The activation functions must be odd (except for the totally symmetric irreducible)
+* Only the totally symmetric irreducible can have bias

 Dimensionality reduction network:
 * Coordinates of each irreducible representation of the CNPI group are contracted with a network